Markov Chain-based Policies for Multi-stage Stochastic Integer Linear Programming with an Application to Disaster Relief Logistics: Solution Methodology

 \section{Solution Methodology}

-We now present two solution methods for the aggregated MSILP formulation~\eqref{mod:aggregated}.
+We present two solution methods for the aggregated MSILP formulation~\eqref{mod:aggregated}.
 Both are decomposition methods implemented as B\&C algorithms, taking advantage of the fact that all the integer variables in~\eqref{mod:aggregated} are in the first stage.
-The first one is an exact method that employs SDDP as a subroutine.
-The second method employs 2SLDR to impose additional solution structures that lead to a two-stage approximation to the multi-stage program.
-This approximation allows us to employ standard Benders decomposition algorithms to solve the problem, reducing the computational effort without a significant compromise on the solution quality.
+The first one is an exact method that employs a variant of the SDDP algorithm adapted to our setting as a subroutine.
+The second method employs 2SLDR to impose additional solution structures that lead to a two-stage approximation to the \Merve{MSILP}.